 Plants that like full shade don't necessarily like it dark.
 Deep, dark shade is one area where few plants will grow...or if they do, they'll become leggy, reaching for more light.

 Bright indirect light in a shady spot is perfect for plants that like or can handle full shade, such as certain ground orchids.

-Partial sun means at least 4 hours of strong sunlight...morning sun into early afternoon, or all afternoon sun, or sunshine from late morning through early afternoon.
+Partial sun means at least 4 hours of strong sunlight...morning sun through noon, or all afternoon sun, or sunshine from late morning through early afternoon.

 Most plants that like sun can take part sun.